-Report on line 14, column (a), the net gain or loss from hedging transactions included in net income per the income statement.
-Report in column (d) the amount of taxable income from hedging transactions as defined in section 1221 (b)(2).
-Use columns (b) and (c) to report all differences caused by treating hedging transactions differently for statutory accounting purposes and for U.S. federal income tax purposes.
+Report on line 14, column (a), the net gain or loss from hedging transactions included on Part I, line 11.
+Report in column (d) the amount of taxable income from hedging transactions as defined in section 1221(b)(2).
+Use columns (b) and (c) to report all differences caused by treating hedging transactions differently for statutory accounting purposes and for U.S. income tax purposes.
 For example, if a portion of a hedge is considered ineffective under SAP but still is a valid hedge under section 1221(b)(2), the difference must be reported on line 14.
-The hedge of a capital asset, which is not a valid hedge for U.S. federal income tax purposes but may be considered a hedge for SAP purposes, must also be reported
+The hedge of a capital asset, which is not a valid hedge for U.S. income tax purposes but may be considered a hedge for SAP purposes, must also be reported here.